 Collective action and shared responsibility for driving gender parity is what makes International Women’s Day successful.
 Gloria Steinem, world-renowned feminist, journalist and activist once explained “The story of women’s struggle for equality belongs to no single feminist nor to any one organization but to the collective efforts of all who care about human rights.”

-So come and help us make International Women’s Day 2018 YOUR day and do what you can to truly make a positive difference for women
+Hope you made International Women’s Day 2018 YOUR day and did what could to truly make a positive difference for women and Pressed for Progress.

 International Women’s Day History: